hei2000/Accounting-system/README.md

 ./(name)

-The program should then be executing and accepting user input immediately.
+The program should then be executing in your complier and accepting user input immediately.